RWTH-EBC/ADDMo/01_Readme/Readme.txt

 no scaling.

 Period selection:
--Time series plotting: Visualization of the signalís time series for detecting extraordinary patterns or mistakes in the data via matplotlib.
+-Time series plotting: Visualization of the signal‚Äôs time series for detecting extraordinary patterns or mistakes in the data via matplotlib.
 -Custom period selection*